Skip to main content

 • “There's a dreamy ambient tune as background music.”

-• “A variety of soundtracks and backgrounds could have livened up the adventure of the puzzle-solving, but as it stands, once you have solved the first 5 puzzles, you've essentially solved them all.”
+• “A variety of soundtracks and backgrounds could have livened up the adventure of the puzzle solving, but as it stands, once you have solved the first 5 puzzles, in all honesty you’ve solved them all.”

 • “Sounds and music cannot be adjusted from within the game.”